Skip to main content

 Add Notifications Frontend

-yarn workspace app add @backstage/notifications
+yarn workspace app add @backstage/plugin-notifications

 To add the notifications main menu, add following to your packages/app/src/components/Root/Root.tsx: